Primary

 Squeeze your shoulder blades together as if pinching a pencil between them.
 Keep your thumbs pointed up and lift your arms only slightly—the focus is on the squeeze, not arm height.

-Want Prone Scapular Squeeze in your program?
+See where Prone Scapular Squeeze fits in your weekly plan

 Lie face down on the floor or a bench.